inaimathi/objective-lisp/README.md

 # Objective Lisp

-*An effort to ease syntactic headaches across the Common Lisp standard without starting a new language*
+*An effort to bake CLOS further into CL*

 ## Major Goals